robertpeteuil/terraform-aws-sns-to-cloudwatch-logs-lambda/README.md

 `terraform-aws-sns-to-cloudwatch-logs-lambda` is a Terraform module to provision a Lambda Function which routes SNS messages to CloudWatch Logs

-## SNS to CloudWatch Logs Features

-This Lambda Function forwards subject & body of SNS messages to the specified CloudWatch Log Group Stream

-- Enhances the value of CloudWatch Logs by enabling writing log entries from virtually any service, notification or script
-- Allows cloud-init, bootstraps and functions to easily write entries to CloudWatch Logs
-- Simplifies troubleshooting solutions with decentralized logic
-  - ex: scripts and functions spread across resources and services
-- Add instrumentation to shell-scripts: `aws sns publish --topic-arn $TOPIC_ARN --message $LOG_ENTRY`
-  - Use on instances with IAM instance policy may require `--region $AWS_REGION` parameter

 ## Terraform Module Features

 This Module allows simple and rapid deployment